kubevirt/kubevirt/docs/devel/virtual-machine.md

 The controller is responsible for watching the change in the registered virtual machines and update the state of the system.
-It is also responsible for creating new VirtualMachineInstance when the `running` is set to `true`.
+It is also responsible for creating new VirtualMachineInstance when the `runStrategy` is set to `Always`.
-Moreover the controller attaches the `metadata.OwnerReference` to the created VirtualMachineInstance.
+Moreover, the controller attaches the `metadata.OwnerReference` to the created VirtualMachineInstance.
 With this mechanism it can link the VirtualMachine to the VirtualMachineInstance and show combined status.

 The controller is designed to be a standalone service running in its own pod.
 Since the whole KubeVirt is designed to be modular, this approach allows for a more flexibility and less codebase in the core.
-Moreover it can be scaled up separately if the need arise.
+Moreover, it can be scaled up separately if the need arise.

 [VirtualMachineInstance]: https://kubevirt.github.io/api-reference/master/definitions.html#_v1_virtualmachine